StanfordACM/Stanford-ACM/README.md

 ## Contributing

-Do not push to the `master` branch directly.
-Instead, open a pull request and merge it into `master` after it has been approved.
+Do not push to the `main` branch directly.
+Instead, open a pull request and merge it into `main` after it has been approved.